pramslam/IndieGameCon/docs/website.md

 - Saturday & Sunday, November 9 & 10
 - Venue TBD, Map

-#### Join our slack and mailing list
-- Link to our slack
-- Link to mailing list
+#### Join the conversation on the #indiegamecon2019 channel of the EugeneTech Slack http://eugslack.com

 #### Want to submit a game or check out submitted games?
-- Link to games
+- Link to game submission page

 #### View Code of Conduct
 - Link to Code of Conduct, make into page not a link to a github page